 With the idiosyncrasies in my work, I intend to engage the viewer in exciting and different ways to consider the space and the art, greater than the tangible dimensions of the artwork.

-Yvette Cohen contrasts and contradicts normally accepted usages of color and form.
+Yvette Cohen likes to contrast and contradict normally accepted usages of color and form.
 Geometric and organic volumes provoke and achieve a sense of balance via oddity.
-With the intuitive use of color and graphic design background, Yvette sets up a nonpassive experience for the viewer.
-She works in series, "Juggling Rocks" with 35 works so far reveals both a zen flavor through a flat shape with a sense of volume and Ms. Cohen's exploration for something beyond color.
+With intuitive use of color and graphic design background, Yvette sets up a non-passive experience for the viewer.
+She works in series.
+"Juggling Rocks" with 35 works so far, reveal both a Zen flavor through a flat shape with a sense of volume, and Ms. Cohen's exploration for something beyond color.
 She searches for the void, the non-color beyond color.
-Acrylic and oil combined in works, tension, and contrast always in play to create a good feeling, a playfulness beyond the norm.